dskretta/dskretta/README.md

 - 🔭 I’m currently working on ...
 Python projects for infosec!
 - 🌱 I’m currently learning ... for the US Cyber Games Pipeline Program
 - 👯 I’m looking to collaborate on ...
 PoC's of exploits to learn and practice
 - 💬 Ask me about ...
-Participating in almost 2 dozen CTF competitions!
+Participating in almost 2 dozen CTF competitions! or dinosaurs, theyre pretty cool too
 - 📫 How to reach me: ... on linkedin
 - 😄 Pronouns: ...
 He/Him/His
 - ⚡ Fun fact: ...
 You think cybersecurity is your ally?!
 I was born into infosec, you merely adopted it!